The Differences Between HSV1 and HSV2 , Oral Herpes and Genital Herpes

 Genital herpes is one of the most common sexually transmitted infections around the globe.
 HSV2 is primarily spread through direct skin contact during sexual activity and presents as open sores or blisters around the genitals.
 HSV2 can also be spread to the mouth and throat through oral sex.
 About one in six Americans are infected with HSV2, but some people may be asymptomatic and many are not aware that they have the virus.

-If you or someone you know believes they may have contracted HSV1 or HSV2, they should seek out the services of a medical professional to confirm the diagnosis and prescribe treatment.
-They should also learn more about the herpes virus and how to best prevent spreading the disease.
+If you or someone you know believes they may have contracted HSV1 or HSV2, you should seek out the services of a medical professional to confirm the diagnosis and prescribe treatment.
+Comparing with the herpes pictures to see what does herpes look like cannot help you confirm whether you have herpes or not.
+Besides, you should also learn more about the herpes virus and how to best prevent spreading the disease.